-HIV is a virus that attacks immune cells called CD-4 cells, which are a subset of T cells.
-AIDS (acquired immunodeficiency syndrome) is a syndrome caused by a virus called HIV (human immunodeficiency virus).
-The disease alters the immune system, making people much more vulnerable to infections and diseases.
+HIV is a virus that attacks immune cells called CD-4 T cells.
+AIDS (acquired immunodeficiency syndrome) is caused by a virus called HIV (human immunodeficiency virus).
+This diseases are estimated to weaken the human immune system and makes the body prone to many types of viral diseases.
 This susceptibility worsens if the syndrome progresses.
-HIV is found throughout all the tissues of the body but is transmitted through the body fluids of an infected person (semen, vaginal fluids, blood, and breast milk).
+HIV can spread to all the tissues of the body but is transmitted through the body fluids of an infected person (semen, vaginal fluids, blood, and breast milk).

 - Track 1-1 HIV in men

 - Track 2-2 HIV in women

 - Track 3-3 HIV Prevention, Treatment & Cure